benallfree/gobot/readme.md

 const process = run(args, { debug: true, env: { FOO: 'bar' } })
 ```

-### `getPath(options)`
+### `getPocketBasePath(options?: Partial<Config>): Promise<string>`

-Returns a Promise that will automatically download the appropriate binary for your platform if it has not been downloaded yet.
+Returns the path to the requested PocketBase binary.
+It will automatically download the appropriate binary for your platform if it has not been downloaded yet.

 ```js
 import { getPath } from 'pbgo'